iccaving/icccsite/content/trip/yorkshire/yorkshire-2016-02-05.md

 #### Tanguy

+What an exciting trip!
+We had two people new to SRT, one of whom had never been in a cave, so we carefully divided the groups to minimise the incompetence.
+The bags were all labelled, the plan was in place, and I'd even agreed with Tanguy that his group would form the first wave whilst we huddled in the minibus.
+In intervals of around ten minutes I persuaded other groups to get ready, but such was the general level of competence that the other three groups set off at almost the same time.

+Oli got ahead of us, and lead his group obviously the wrong way, so we waved him back.
+Then the three groups trudged across the blasted feel, looking for holes in the ground as it pissed it down.
+It took about an hour to find the entrance, which was far further north than we had decided.
+Rhys reckons heading to Notts 2 and then following the dry valley is a pretty infallible way of finding Notts 1.

+At the entrance, our group was last to go in, so we got a bit cold, but at least our novices got many opportunities to watch other people descend.
+Carrie didn't seem to have many problems with the first pitch, so I crawled through the stream (the only grim bit of the cave) to the tight and short drop.
+Fumbling my free climb, I tripped and launched myself head first towards the rocks below.
+Fortunately I caught myself at the last minute, because it could have been quite serious.
+I quickly sorted myself out before Carrie arrived - nothing reassures novices like incompetent leadership.

+The rigging down Centre is really good fun - the first pitch I rigged with a deviation off the top flake, which was a little controversial (tough for short people) but I reckon a rebelay there would have been worse.
+It's a beautiful long drop down, and Carrie was down quickly.
+I pushed forwards, rigging slowly to keep the group together, until we got to a slightly unpleasant hanging rebelay which I had not remembered from previously.
+I made a few mistakes with it, and eventually left it as 'good enough', a mistake as it turned out.

+Below that I left too little rope for the traverse to the pitch, which came back to haunt me later as well.
+The next few pitches are superb - the obviously hole below needs to be avoided, so the solution is to kick off whilst descending, flinging you out away from the wall and down into the next shaft.
+I heard voices nearby, and decided to press on to meet up with the others, finding Rhys and a few others down there.
+At this point it was obvious Carrie was far behind, so I turned round to find her.

+She was stuck at the rebelay.
+I couldn't really work out what was going on, so I free climbed up most of the pitch to get closer.
+I could now talk to Sam, and saw that there was a lot of spare rope from a traverse line just by him.
+He dropped the rope down towards me, and few through as much slack as possible.
+It was still slightly out of reach, so I freeclimbed higher, adopted a dodgy stance, clipped in my hand jammer and just got my chest jammer on a few centimetres above the end of the rope.

+Now I could prussik up to Carrie.
+She'd got the rope from the rebelay wrapped round her descender, but it wasn't too bad - I talked her through doing a midrope change over to her ascenders, and after a few false starts she was off again.
+I switched to the main rope and went by her.
+At this point she obviously felt confident enough not to wait for Sam to check her descender, because she was right behind me all the way to the bottom.

+Whilst standing there, we realised Layla was stuck, and we sang Disney songs to keep her spirits up.
+I was bending over and fiddling with my bag when something light hit me on the head.
+Assuming it was just someone brushing passed me, I ignored it, but as I stood up, a chunk of Layla's hair slid off my helmet!
+I put it in a tackle sack and it hasn't been seen since.
+Happy hunting!

+A complicated discussion about derigging ensued.
+I went to check out the continuation, a lovely rift traverse high up in the ceiling.
+There wasn't time for everyone to do it, so only Oli, Kelvin and Peter went down the pitched.
+Eventually we swapped the groups up and I headed out with Nicola up Left/Twilight.
+This is another superb route - I could see Nuria derigging through the windows that lead to Adamson, and I enjoyed the huge but slightly scary traverse round before the final pitch.

+The top of the Left route is quite tricky to get up.
+It's a tight rift, with no foot holds, and the traverse line leads up at too shallow an angle for jammers to be useful.
+I struggled up, and Nicola really wasn't having a good time with it.
+There's actually a bolt just above the pitch head which is meant for the traverse line for Twilight, which leads off up an oxbow.
+I derigged the end of the traverse line and dropped it down so that Nicola could prussik up it - I highly recommend this to others rigging the Left route.

+On the surface we followed our noses back to the minibus, eventually finding a convenient gate.
+DW took an advanced party of choppers back, and when we arrived I quickly made shakshuka (not a very good one, sorry guys) and Kevin made an incredible beef and celery dish.

+#### Jack

 ## Sunday

+### Shuttleworth Pot

 After some breakfast I was ready and excited to go caving again.
 I was going to visit Shuttleworth with Tanguy, Clara and three members of another caving club: Clive, Olivia and Gene.
 After walking through the wind and fields of Yorkshire for a bit, we found the entrance.
 We went down, passing a deviation and two rebelays until we arrived at the bottom.
 Once there, we just had to walk through a horizontal passage.
 I was really impressed by the beauty of this cave!!
 Incredible formations, helictites and at the end a whole curtain of really long straws!!!
 We stopped there for a while to take some pictures and then headed back.
 Once in the hut we quickly ate some crumpets with cheese and then set off to London again.